imagej/imagej.github.io/_pages/scripting/index.md

 ## Adding JAR-packaged scripts to the menu

-Scripts can be packaged in a JAR file for easier distribution to your colleagues and via \[Update Sites\].
+Scripts can be packaged in a JAR file for easier distribution to your colleagues and via [Update Sites](/update-sites).
 For this purpose, [example-script-collection](https://github.com/imagej/example-script-collection) can be used as the template Maven project.

 Inside the example-script-collection jar, the scripts are in `./resources/scripts.` and therefore get added to the menu when the JAR is on the classpath (i.e. in `./plugins/` or `./jars/`).